leiferlab/leiferlab.princeton.edu/README.txt

 This is the repository for the Leifer Lab website.
 It is based off a template, ["Theme" by Virae](http://themeforest.net/item/plain/2616790) purchased from Themeforest.

+Its for the Leifer Lab Website at Princeton University.

 Deploy on Server
 ----------------